GSORF/Visual-GPS-SLAM/README.md

 1. VISAPP 2019: "B-SLAM-SIM: A novel approach to evaluate the fusion of Visual SLAM and GPS by example of Direct Sparse Odometry and Blender" by Adam Kalisz, Florian Particke, Dominik Penk, Markus Hiller and Jörn Thielecke.
 Link (VISAPP technical program): http://insticc.org/node/TechnicalProgram/visigrapp/presentationDetails/73753
 2. DICTA 2018: "Systematic Analysis of Direct Sparse Odometry" by Florian Particke, Adam Kalisz, Christian Hofmann, Markus Hiller, Henrik Bey and Jörn Thielecke.
 Link (IEEEXPLORE): https://ieeexplore.ieee.org/document/8615807

+A third publication was accepted at VISAPP 2020 and will be published as soon as possible after the conference has taken place.

 # Code
 Code was written in C++ (main realtime implementation), Python (Blender Addon "B-SLAM-SIM" and Sensor data fusion in Blender), HTML5 (sensor recorder, track viewer, synchronization and live-demo tools).